-Administrative division staffing is comprised of three and three-quarters full-time equivalents (FTE); the fire chief, deputy chief, finance officer, and administrative assistant/fiscal specialist and a volunteer geographic information specialist.
-The fire chief and deputy chief also have operational responsibility, but from a budget perspective are accounted for within the administrative division.
+Administrative division staffing is comprised of five full-time equivalents (FTE); the fire chief, two division chiefs, finance officer, and administrative assistant.
+The fire chief and one division chief also have operational responsibility, but from a budget perspective are accounted for within the administrative division.
+The second division is responsible for training and profession development, as such, is accounted for inside the training division.

 In the fourth quarter of 2020, the district developed a classification specification for administrative assistant/fiscal specialist, to provide redundancy in the payroll and accounts payable functions.
 Previously, the district's finance officer was solely responsible for processing payroll and accounts payable, presenting a continuity of operations risk in the event of illness or injury.
 The incumbent office assistant was reclassified as administrative assistant/fiscal specialist.
+For 2024, this position will be re classified as a full time (FTE) administrative assistant.